dumdumai/competitor-analysis/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments
-- LangGraph for orchestration framework
+- LangGraph for multi-agent orchestration framework
-- Tavily for intelligent web search
+- Tavily for intelligent web search and competitive intelligence platform
-- OpenAI for GPT-4 capabilities
+- Azure OpenAI for GPT-4 analysis capabilities

 ## 📞 Support
 For support, email support@competitoranalysis.ai or open an issue in the repository.